-Students taking the Pathway 2 track and entering the supervised clinical practice internship will be assessed a non-refundable internship fee of \$125 when enrolled in LACT 528.
+Students taking the pathway 2 track and entering the supervised clinical practice internship will be assessed a non-refundable internship fee of \$125 when enrolled in LACT 528.

-There are additional requirements for the IBLCE exam which are not part of the degree.
-For exam requirements, see http://www.iblce.org/.
-It is the student's responsibility to be sure that all exam qualification and application requirements are met.
+There are additional requirements for the IBLCE exam that are not part of the degree.
+For exam requirements, visit IBLCE - International Board of Lactation Consultant Examiners (iblce.org).
+It is the student's responsibility to confirm that all exam qualification and application requirements are met.
 Note that IBLCE updates these requirements periodically.